CraftAcademyLabs/coach-guides/weeks/week_1.md

 **Wednesday:**
   - [ ] Learning strategies - Faraz
   [slide](https://docs.google.com/presentation/d/19NVyn8vCrTgMjksJyi5frgnRA3L-nIJd6VzB3WWk4FY/edit?usp=sharing)
-  - [ ] Intermediate topics to testing with RSpec (Doubles, Dynamic Matchers, etc...) - Noel
+  - [ ] Intermediate topics to testing with RSpec (Doubles, Dynamic Matchers, etc...) - Faraz
   [Slide](https://docs.google.com/presentation/d/1tmcbhCdncTePC3gE4lR2Zye8eeH5xtFcK9LO9iN6hIY/edit?usp=sharing)

 **Thursday:**
-  - [ ] The right way to search the internet for information (using the docs, Stack Overflow, research) - Faraz (Discussion - How are they doing it now...
+  - [ ] The right way to search the internet for information (using the docs, Stack Overflow, research) - Noel (Discussion - How are they doing it now...
 Give our suggestions)
   - [ ] Debugging demo - both in code and spec tests - Noel

+- **Friday:**
   - [ ] Introduce the Weekend Challenge - Noel
   - [ ] Do a programming demo with focus on - Noel
     - reading from and writing to a YAML file
     - searching a hash using `select` and `detect` methods
   - [ ] Afternoon: [Individual Technical Interview Training](../miscellaneous/assessments/week_1_assessment.md) - All coaches

-- **Friday:**
-**Bank holiday**

 ## Please complete this checklist
  - [x] Are all slides decks up to date?